 As an initial reaction to the pandemic, the shrimp culture stocking slowed down during April and May 2020, apprehending a fall in export prices and export market.
 As you know the Q1 i.e. Apr-May-Jun 2020 are the months during which stocking takes place intensively and the production levels are forecasted depending on the stockings and extent of culture area which missed in Q1 of FY21.
-There was also

-We effectively countered every business challenge that came our way, and emerged stronger and profitable. a shortage of Shrimp seed from hatcheries as the normal operations of hatcheries were affected by lockdown.
+There was also a shortage of Shrimp seed from hatcheries as the normal operations of hatcheries were affected by lockdown.
 However, things improved gradually with the farmers gaining confidence due to more or less stable farm gate prices and resumed stocking and the shrimp culture is in progress now.